Robert Thomas (ice hockey): Major junior

 Thomas was selected by the London Knights of the OHL in the second round, 26th overall, in the 2015 Ontario Hockey League (OHL) Priority Selection.
 Knights coach Dale Hunter praised Thomas for his "vision, speed, hockey sense and ability to pass the puck" and considered him a replacement for former Knight Bo Horvat.
 In his rookie season with the Knights, Thomas recorded 15 points in 40 games as they qualified for the 2016 OHL Playoffs.
 He played with the team as they reached the J. Ross Robertson Cup and won the 2016 Memorial Cup.
 Thomas played his rookie season as a defensive forward, which he developed into a more offensive role prior to his sophomore season.

 Thomas developed into a more offensive role with the Knights during the 2016–17 season and recorded a career high 66 points in 66 games.
 As a result, he was named to the 2017 CHL/NHL Top Prospects Game alongside teammate Alex Formenton and was the recipient of the OHL's Most Sportsmanlike Player of the Year Award.
 His offensive play also earned him a boost in ranking from 28th to 22nd amongst North American skaters by the NHL Central Scouting Bureau.
 Thomas shared his surprise at his jump in ranking by saying, "I actually was expecting, from talking to people, to go in the third round...I was talking to a lot of (U.S. schools) at the time, and when I jumped to the second, I was pretty shocked."
 He was eventually chosen in the first round, 20th overall, by the St. Louis Blues and invited to their rookie camp over the summer.

 Following an impressive training camp and pre-season with the Blues, Thomas was signed to a three-year, entry-level contract on September 28, 2017, before he was returned to continue his development with the London Knights for the 2017–18 season.
 As the Knights were waiting on key players to return from their respective NHL clubs, the Knights began the season with a rocky start and a 1-4-0 record.
 On November 3, 2017, Thomas was named captain of the Knights, alongside alternate captains Sam Miletic, Max Jones, Cliff Pu, and Evan Bouchard.
-Shortly thereafter, he recorded the game winning goal to clinch coach Dale Hunter his 700th regular season win.
-His run as captain was shortlived, however, as on January 8, 2018, Thomas was traded to the Hamilton Bulldogs in exchange for Connor McMichael and five draft picks.
+Shortly thereafter, he recorded the game-winning goal to clinch coach Dale Hunter his 700th regular season win.
+His run as captain was short-lived, however, as on January 8, 2018, Thomas was traded to the Hamilton Bulldogs in exchange for Connor McMichael and five draft picks.
 While with the Bulldogs, Thomas was suspended five games for slashing Peterborough Petes forward Zach Gallant in the mouth, though he still finished the regular season tied for 20th around the league in scoring.
 He continued his scoring success during the 2018 OHL Playoffs and recorded 32 points in 21 games to help the team clinch the J. Ross Robertson Cup.
 As a result of his success, Thomas was awarded the Wayne Gretzky 99 Award as MVP of the playoffs.